memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

-But that's enough devicetree syntax for now.
-After this step, we end up with a single `zephyr.dts.pre` devicetree (DTS) source file in the `build/zephyr` output directory.
+But that's enough Devicetree syntax for now.
+After this step, we end up with a single `zephyr.dts.pre` Devicetree (DTS) source file in the `build/zephyr` output directory.
 In there, we can also find our `uart@40002000` node (with the value of the expanded `NRF_DEFAULT_IRQ_PRIORITY` macro):

 `build/zephyr/zephyr.dts.pre`